 However, some of you might be looking for a replacement because they are seeking a healthier option for their sugar intake.
 Coconut sugar is very high in calories, just like regular sugar.

 Although there are nutrients within coconut sugar you would have to eat a load of it to get any of these nutrients.
 But unfortunately, this would still be a waste of time as its high sugar content outweighs any health benefits that were potentially there.

 You see, coconut palm sugar is made from the sap of the flowers off of a palm tree.
 This sap is then dehydrated separating the liquids from the sap and leaving granules in its place–like we see today.

-So really, we are just eating dried up sap (still delicious!)—which has a very high sugar content.
-Therefore, coconut palm sugar isn’t much healthier if at all then regular sugar.
+So really, we are just eating dried-up sap (still delicious!)—which has very high sugar content.
+Therefore, coconut palm sugar isn’t much healthier if at all than regular sugar.

 So, if you’re looking for a healthier coconut sugar replacement, there are quite a few on this list—like monk fruit sweetener, stevia, or even maple syrup.

 However, coconut palm sugar is delicious and if you’re not looking for a healthier option, and just need to replace it because you’ve run out and your recipe calls for it…you’ve come to the right place to find a good substitute.

 Is Coconut Palm Sugar Healthier Than Other Sugars?

 Well, when it comes to “sugars,” there are minimal health benefits.
 However, coconut sugar has a good rep for being labeled the “healthier option.”
 And due to its less processed properties, you can find some vitamins and trace minerals in it.